Julius Arigi: Aerial service

 In March 1914, he transferred to the Luftfahrtruppen (air service).
 He trained as a pilot, passing final tests on 26 November 1914, to become Zugsführer (sergeant).

 Initially during World War I, Arigi was assigned to Fliegerkompanie 6, based in southern Dalmatia, flying Lloyd Type LS 2 and Lohner biplane aircraft in operations against Serbian and Montenegrin forces.
 On 20 December 1914, Arigi and his observer, Leutnant Levak, crashlanded a Lohner 140 in the Adriatic Sea; fortunately for them, in the shallow water.

 In October 1915, Arigi became a prisoner of war when he was forced down due to engine failure during a reconnaissance flight behind enemy lines in Montenegro.
 He escaped captivity on his sixth try in January 1916, however, by stealing an enemy staff car belonging to Prince Nicholas of Montenegro, and rejoining his unit which later moved to Albania.

 While flying on the Albanian front, Arigi sank an Italian steamboat in the port of Valona (now Vlorë).

-On 22 August 1916, Stabsfeldwebel (Staff Sergeant) Arigi ignored standing orders that an officer had to be aboard to command his plane.
-He took Feldwebel (Sergeant Major) Johann Lasi along to engage six Italian Farman aircraft over the Skumbi estuary in a Hansa-Brandenburg C.I aircraft.
+On 22 August 1916, Stabsfeldwebel (Sergeant Major) Arigi ignored standing orders that an officer had to be aboard to command his plane.
+He took Feldwebel (Staff Sergeant) Johann Lasi along to engage six Italian Farman aircraft over the Skumbi estuary in a Hansa-Brandenburg C.I aircraft.
 They shot five of the Farmans down, and Arigi became an ace in this one sortie.

 Towards the end of 1916, he was transferred to the Isonzo front in Italy.
 There he mostly flew escort missions in a Hansa-Brandenburg D.I single-seat fighter.
 By May, 1917, his victory total was up to 12.
 He was unhappy with the tail assembly of this aircraft because he felt it lacked directional stability.
 He redesigned the horn-balanced rudder with a low aspect fin and a plain rudder.
 His redesign was later copied from his plane and became standard on the D1.
 He was awarded 500 kronen for his innovation.